Everything you need to know about onboarding with Robin

 4. Is it easy to update the floor plan occasionally?
 The layout of our office changes quite often.

 Looking to adjust where a space is on the map?
 Drag it onto your floor plan and adjust the size and shape as needed.
-Need to add a pod of desks as headcount grows?
-Same thing — drag a group of desks on the floor plan and rotate and resize it to fit your office needs.
+Need to add a pod of desks as the headcount grows?
+Same thing -- drag a group of desks on the floor plan and rotate and resize it to fit your office needs.

 To add devices (room displays and status boards) and points of interest, the process is just as simple.